TarunTXE/rag-evaluation-framework/README.md

 # RAG Evaluation Framework

 A Retrieval-Augmented Generation (RAG) system for answering questions grounded in course syllabus and question-paper content, paired with an automated evaluation framework that benchmarks retrieval and generation quality across different pipeline configurations.
+Supports uploading your own PDFs to query on the fly.

 **Live demo:** https://rag-evaluation-framework.vercel.app
 **Live API:** https://rag-eval-api-ids2.onrender.com/docs